 Intervention Logic Interventions Mile Stones Persons/Institutions/ Agencies Responsible Goal: Empowering local organizations to take charge of the development process with the decline in CRS-provided resources over a three-year period and simultaneous increase or supplementary provision of resources from other sources.
-It is not only to maintain benefits achieved, but also to enable further progress toward the progress toward the progress or supplementary provision of resources.
-Capacity Building of Local Organizations on resource generation at community level and establishing linkages with government schemesLinkages with potential support agencies: government, private sector and national and international donors Community manages its programs with reduced dependence on external sourcesCommunity manages to establish linkages with different agencies by own effortMore than 100 percent financial/commodity resources mobilized from other sources including government to meet year wise reduction of CRS supportAbout 50 percent support was excusively mobilized through linkages with Government schemes/government assisted projects at each level (local, block, district, state and national), CRS, CPs and OPsVolunteers: education, health and agriculture Objective-1:Linkage with the ongoing government schemes and programs for activities Advocacy on key issues like school feeding, right to food, food security, agriculture and health, Quality of Policy influencing measures and responses due to advocacy on key issues like school feeding, right to food, food security, agriculture and health CRS, Local Network, Partners, Primary Stakeholders and resources that Title II has supported Formation of district and state level networks to address advocacy issues, Quality of ownership taken by local level networks, district and state level networks to address advocacy issues, CRS, Partners Application by unaided Schools to get the status of EGS centers (Education Guarantee Scheme centres)/ AIE Centres (and Alternative & Innovative Education centres) Above 80 percent of the schools are in the process of updating the criteria and applying to mobilize support from government schemes School Principal, VEC, Partners, CRS Linkage with Integrated Child Development Services (ICDS) Scheme/ Linkage with Mid- day Meal Scheme Above 80 percent of the schools, all the crèches, balwadis, bridge centers applied for support with PRI endorsement for midday meal with proper criteria, prescribed application format if applicable School Principal, VEC OPs
+It is not only to maintain benefits achieved, but also to enable further progress toward the progress toward the progress achieved.
+Capacity Building of Local Organizations on resource generation at community level and establishing linkages with government schemesLinkages with potential support agencies: government, private sector and national and international donors programs with reduced dependence on external sourcesCommunity manages to establish linkages with different agencies by own effortMore than 100 percent financial/commodity resources mobilized Objective-1:Linkage with the ongoing government schemes and programs for activities Advocacy on key issues like school feeding, right to food, food security, agriculture and health, Quality of Policy influencing measures and responses due to advocacy on key issues like school feeding, right to food, food security, agriculture and health CRS, Local Network, Partners, Primary Stakeholders and resources that Title II has supported Formation of district and state level networks to address advocacy issues, Quality of ownership taken by local level networks, district and state level networks to address advocacy issues, CRS, Partners Application by unaided Schools to get the status of EGS centers (Education Guarantee Scheme centres)/ AIE Centres (and Alternative & Innovative Education centres) schools are in the process of School Principal, VEC, Partners, CRS Linkage with Integrated Child Development Services (ICDS) Scheme/ Linkage with Mid- day Meal Scheme Above 80 percent of the schools, all the crèches, balwadis, bridge centers applied for support with PRI endorsement for midday meal with proper criteria, prescribed application format if applicable School Principal, VEC OPs